-This website provides copies of my publications, background information for students who are interested in the courses I teach at Boston College and Harvard University, and information about my book, Addiction: A disorder of choice.
+This website provides copies of my publications and reviews of my book: Addiction: A disorder of choice.

 A brief biography and my CV are on the “Vita” page.